stefanocoretta/phd-dissertation/docs/08_eng-ve-meta.md

 All the models for estimating the posterior of the individual studies were fitted with the following priors: a normal distribution with mean = 0 ms and SD = 300 for the intercept, and a normal distribution with mean = 0 ms and SD = 100 for the effect of consonant voicing.
 The simple models (without an error term) also included a prior for the residual variance as a half Cauchy distribution with location = 0 ms and scale = 25.

-A data set with the mean estimates and estimated standard errors from these 11 posterior distributions (\@ref(tab:est)) has then been used to fit a further Bayesian measurement error model.
+A data set with the mean estimates and estimated standard errors from these 11 posterior distributions (Table \@ref(tab:est)) has then been used to fit a further Bayesian measurement error model.
 In this model, the mean estimates with the estimated standard errors were included as the outcome, while a by-study random intercept was the only predictor.
 The models were fitted in R with brms using Markov Chain Monte Carlo simulations, with 4 chains, 2000 iterations of which 1000 for warm-up.